MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsExternalAccessPolicy.md

 4.
 Communicate with people who have SIP accounts with a public instant messaging service such as MSN.

-The following parameters are not applicable to Skype for Business Online: Description, EnableXmppAccess, Force, Identity, Instance, PipelineVariable, and Tenant
+The following parameters are not applicable to Microsoft Teams or Skype for Business Online: Description, EnableXmppAccess, Force, Identity, Instance, PipelineVariable, and Tenant

 ## EXAMPLES